alucinare/CFA-Major-Project-2/README.md

 # Engaugeus

-An experimental application that is built around the idea of increasing engagement of a news website's readership by creating a chatroom based off of the simple idea of whether the reader agree's or disagree's with an article.
+An experimental application that is built around the idea of increasing engagement of a news website's readership.
+It does this by creating a chatroom based off of the simple idea of whether the reader agree's or disagree's with an article.
+In these chatroom's readers can engage with each other to share their thoughts, feelings, and opinions on the articles on a news website.

-The name of the application is a uniting of different words combined to convey the different element of the project.
+The name of the application brings together a variety of different words to convey the varying elements of the project.
 "Engauge" is a play on the word "engage" to show that the core of the product is the interaction between users.
 However, from the news sites perspective the public chat discussions can be used to gauge their audience.
-The addition of the word "us" is to emphasise the fact the importance of readers coming together.
+The addition of the word "us" is to emphasise the importance of readers coming together to form a community in which they can discuss articles.

-Logo for the application.
+Logo for the application:

 ![alt tag](https://github.com/alucinare/CFA-Major-Project-2/blob/master/images/logo_engaugeus.png)